GW band structure of monolayer MoS2 using the SternheimerGW method and effect of dielectric environment: Abstract

 \section{Abstract}

-Monolayers of transition-metal dichalcogenides (TMD) hold great promise as future nanoelectronic and optoelectronic devices.
-An essential feature for achieving high device performance is the use of suitable supporting substrates, which can strongly affect the electronic and optical properties of these two-dimensional (2D) materials.
-Here, we investigate the effect of substrate screening on the quasiparticle band structure of monolayer MoS$_2$ by performing many-body \GW{} calculations with an effective dielectric screening.
-We show that the substrate can have a significant effect on the quasiparticle band gap, for example the gap renormalization is as large as 250 meV for MoS$_2$ on SiO$_2$.
-Within the \GWnot{} approximation, we find that the supported monolayer exhibits a direct band gap, in contrast to the free-standing monolayer.
-We also find that substrate screening induces an enhancement of the carrier effective masses by as much as 27\% for holes, shifts plasmon satellites, and redistributes quasiparticle weight.
+Monolayers of transition-metal dichalcogenides (TMDs) hold great promise as future nanoelectronic and optoelectronic devices.
+An essential feature for achieving high device performance is the use of suitable supporting substrates, which can affect the electronic and optical properties of these two-dimensional (2D) materials.
+Here, we perform many-body \GW{} calculations using the SternheimerGW method to investigate the quasiparticle band structure of monolayer MoS$_2$ subject to an effective dielectric screening model, which is meant to approximately describe substrate polarization in real device applications.
+We show that, within this model, the dielectric screening has a sizable effect on the quasiparticle band gap, for example the gap renormalization is as large as 250 meV for MoS$_2$ with model screening corresponding to SiO$_2$.
+Within the \GWnot{} approximation, we also find that the inclusion of the effective screening induces a direct band gap, in contrast to the unscreened monolayer.
+We also find that the dielectric screening induces an enhancement of the carrier effective masses by as much as 27\% for holes, shifts plasmon satellites, and redistributes quasiparticle weight.
 Our results highlight the importance of the dielectric environment in the design of 2D TMD-based devices.